 A BASIC GUIDE TO STEEPING TEA

-Steeping tea is not rocket science, but there are a few important things to remember.
+Steeping tea is not rocket science, but there are a few things to know.
+Use the info on this page as a guide to steeping a good cup.

 Use good water.